 Investments: How to Derive Quantifiable Value from Project Costs

-PPM is a powerful mechanism to plan, track, manage and deliver financial results and also an easy place to embed the needed fields and reporting requirements to manage and track such information.
-Managing financial deliverables by leveraging a PPM ecosystem is a cultural and executive shift, but those organizations that make the commitment will realize success and provide better visibility and responsiveness to their financial systems and stakeholders.
+PPM is a powerful mechanism to plan, track, manage, and deliver financial results and an easy place to embed the needed fields and reporting requirements to manage and track such information.
+Managing financial deliverables by leveraging a PPM ecosystem is a cultural and executive shift, but those organizations that commit to doing so will realize success and provide better visibility and responsiveness to their financial systems and stakeholders.

 Let’s break down the scenario of tracking financials and tracking deliverables.
-We may start by asking questions like “What activities and costs are being identified and managed?
-How much work package decomposition (task level detail) is sufficient to expose the details required to gain accurate metrics?”
+We may start by asking questions like: What activities and costs are being identified and managed?
+How much work package decomposition (task-level detail) is sufficient to expose the details required to gain accurate metrics?
 Not every organization tracks project costs in the same way.
-Resource costs are captured in a variety of ways depending on the organization, business environment and industry.
+Resource costs are captured in a variety of ways depending on the organization, business environment, and industry.
 One example of resource costs that an organization may track focuses on the human side of things: the time or effort expended by its employees.
-Alternately an organization could track material change through its depreciation of assets, use of materials for production, etc. Some projects are required to track and report capital expenses separately from operating expenses while in others the differentiation and tracking of capital expense is handled by accounting.
+Alternately, an organization could track material change through its depreciation of assets, use of materials for production, and so on.
+Some projects are required to track and report capital expenses separately from operating expenses; in other projects, the differentiation and tracking of capital expense is handled by accounting.
 For example, a construction project may be building or improving a capital asset, hence a capital project, whereas a software implementation would be considered an expense category project.

 Ideally, the business case describes both the total budget (expected cost) for the project and a breakdown by category of actual cost.
 Leveraging PPM technology like Microsoft Project 2010, a CFO has the ability to closely control the tracking of expenditures and use that data to analyze and model the project’s progression.
-In this way, comparing the current fiscal state of a project to the project’s planned costs becomes both easier to manage and more powerful.
-This allows the project sponsor to dynamically adjust the funding plan for the project; whether that means switching to a partial rolling wave budget (where the budget is detailed out only in the areas known, the rest of a project is estimated at a high level), a needing capital budget, or an expense budget.
-The stakeholders will receive reporting on how much is being spent in each of these categories, a more meaningful set of information than merely reporting against a lump sum amount.
+In this way, comparing the current fiscal state of a project to its planned costs becomes both easier to manage and more powerful.
+This comparison allows the project sponsor to dynamically adjust the funding plan for the project, whether that means switching to a partial rolling wave budget (where the budget is detailed out only in the areas known and the rest of the project is estimated at a high level), as needing a capital budget, or an expense budget.
+The stakeholders receive reports on how much is being spent in each of these categories, which is more meaningful than merely reporting against a lump-sum amount.
 A project business case review, in partnership with the finance department, is now possible.

-As a CFO, you will have increased or better visibility into what the finance department and related PMO division are managing.
-By using Project Server 2010, you can define the target’s projects with the ability to manage against the baseline of project costs across the existing work portfolio.
+As a CFO, you will have improved visibility into what the finance department and related PMO division are managing.
+By using Project Server 2010, you can define the target’s projects and manage the baseline of project costs across the existing work portfolio.
 Scope changes, changes in material or supply costs, and unanticipated risks all may impact the costs called out in the business case.
-In some cases this will result in changes to the baseline budget.
-In others, the project may be cancelled so that organizational resources can be focused on efforts more closely aligned with the organization’s strategy and objectives.
+In some cases, these changes will result in changes to the baseline budget.
+In others, the project may be canceled so that resources can be focused on efforts more closely aligned with the organization’s strategy and objectives.